-Online Folder: Our classis renewal leader, Al Postma, keeps an online shared drive that houses many resources and documents related to gatherings, presentations, etc. It includes a folder with copies of current and past classis ministry plans.
-You can access that folder here.
+There is an online shared drive that houses many resources and documents related to gatherings, presentations, etc., including a folder with copies of current and past classis ministry plans.

-Ministry Plans: Your classis can be supported by having a ministry plan in place.
+Your classis can be supported by having a ministry plan in place.
 The types of ministry plans that classes have are diverse in content and approach, but they are all designed to help the classis flourish.
-You can also see the above link for samples of classis ministry plans.
+See the above link for samples of classis ministry plans.